ibpdas/valueline/README.md

 It gives leaders a focused view of:

 - top three asks
-- key trade-offs
+- key trade offs
 - critical dependencies
 - confidence levels in the evidence
-- forward-look priorities
+- forward look priorities

 This turns data strategy into **specific executive actions**, not just a performance commentary.